California's System of Support

 The overarching goal of California’s System of Support is to help LEAs and their schools meet the needs of each student they serve, with a focus on building local capacity to sustain improvement and to effectively address disparities in opportunities and outcomes.

-3. Improve outreach and collaboration with stakeholders to ensure that goals, actions, and services described in school district and county office of education (COE) Local Control and Accountability Plans (LCAPs) reflect the needs of students and the community, especially for historically underrepresented or low-achieving groups.
+- Improve outreach and collaboration with stakeholders to ensure that goals, actions, and services described in school district and county office of education (COE) Local Control and Accountability Plans (LCAPs) reflect the needs of students and the community, especially for historically underrepresented or low-achieving groups.

 The characteristics of California's System of Support are:

-• Reducing redundancy across state and federal programs
+- Reducing redundancy across state and federal programs

-• Integrating guidance and resources across state and federal programs
+- Integrating guidance and resources across state and federal programs

 Levels of Support

 California’s System of Support provides three levels of support to LEAs and schools.
-The first level, general assistance, is made up of resources and assistance that are available to all LEAs and schools.
-The second level of assistance, known as DA, is targeted support that is available to LEAs that meet the eligibility requirements set by the State Board of Education (SBE).
-The third level of support, Intensive Intervention, may be provided to LEAs that are identified as having persistent performance issues and a lack of improvement over four consecutive years.
-A description of the supports available to LEAs at each level are highlighted in the table below.
+The first level, Universal or Support for All, is made up of resources and assistance that are available to all LEAs and schools.
+The second level of support, Targeted/Supplemental Support or Differentiated Assistance, is individually designed support available to LEAs that meet the eligibility requirements set by the State Board of Education (SBE).
+The third level of support, Intensive Direct Technical Assistance, may be provided to LEAs by the California Collaborative for Educational Excellence (CCEE) that are identified as having persistent performance issues and a lack of improvement over three out of four consecutive years.

-Level of Support Description of Supports Available
+Description of Supports Available |

-Various state and local agencies provide an array of support resources, tools, and technical assistance that all LEAs may use to improve student performance at the LEA and school level and to narrow disparities among student groups across the Local Control Funding Formula (LCFF) priorities, including recognition for success and the ability to share promising practices.
+Various state and local agencies provide an array of support resources, tools, and technical assistance that all LEAs may use to improve student performance at the LEA and school level and to narrow disparities among student groups across the Local Control Funding Formula (LCFF) priorities, including recognition for success and the ability to share promising practices. |

-County superintendents, charter authorizers, the California Department of Education (CDE), and the California Collaborative for Educational Excellence (CCEE) provide differentiated assistance for eligible LEAs, in the form of individually designed assistance, to address identified performance issues, including significant disparities in performance among student groups.
+COEs, the California Department of Education, and the Geographic Lead Agencies provide DA for eligible LEAs, in the form of individually designed assistance, to address identified performance issues, including significant disparities in performance among student groups. |

 Roles and Responsibilities Within the System of Support